ebabel-games/magicalhex/README.md

 # Enchantment

-Enchantment is the working title of a browser based MMO game.
+Enchantment (working title) is a free browser based MMO.
+It's a dark world with evil magic, demons and necromancers battling each other for supremacy.
 See the [rules of the game](RULES.md) for further details.

 ## Installation